-The status of Risso's dolphins relative to OSP in the U.S. Atlantic EEZ is unknown.
+The status of Risso's dolphins relative to OSP in the USA Atlantic EEZ is unknown.
 The species is not listed as threatened or endangered under the Endangered Species Act.
 There are insufficient data to determine the population trends for this species.
 The total fishery mortality and serious injury for this stock is not less than 10% of the calculated PBR and, therefore, cannot be considered to be insignificant and approaching a zero mortality and serious injury rate.
-The 1992-1996 average annual fishery-related mortality did not exceed PBR; therefore, this is not a strategic stock.
+The 1993-1997 average annual fishery-related mortality does not exceed PBR; therefore, this is not a strategic stock.